 However, there’s a lot going on inside, too.
 Sony has switched to a much smaller, 30mm dynamic driver, which uses carbon fiber to achieve a level of sound quality that Sony claims is even better than that of the larger, 40mm drivers found in the XM4.
 The XM5 also doubles the number of microphones from four to eight, which, in combination with two sound-processing chips, gives the headphones a claimed “industry-leading” level of ANC performance.
 The ANC is now automatically optimized to both your wearing style and your surroundings — the XM4 needed to be manually calibrated periodically for maximum performance.

-The XM5 keep the XM4’s quick-attention mode (cupping a hand to the right earcup engages transparency mode) and their speak-to-chat feature, which does the same thing when the headphones sense that you’re talking.
+The XM5 keep the XM4’s quick-attention mode (cupping a hand to the right earcup engages transparency mode) and their speak-to-chat feature, which does the same thing when the

 The XM5 uses four of these same microphones in conjunction with an AI-based noise-reduction system for voice calls, and Sony says this feature will also be an industry-leading capability.
 As with their predecessors, the XM5 is equipped with Bluetooth Multipoint for simultaneous wireless connections to two devices.

 Battery life remains almost the same: A claimed 30 hours of operation with ANC on and 40 hours when it’s off.
-But a new quick-charge feature radically improves how fast you can breathe new life into these cans: With a USB Power Delivery charger (not included), you’ll be able to score an extra hour of playtime for every minute the headphones are plugged in.
+But a new quick-charge feature radically improves how fast you can breathe new life into these cans: With a USB Power Delivery charger (not included), you’ll be able to score an extra hour of playtime for every minute the

 The WH-1000XM5 are compatible with phones that support Sony’s LDAC Bluetooth codec (most newer Android models) for wireless hi-res audio, and the cans have a frequency response of 20Hz to 40kHz, making them hi-res-compatible when used with the included analog cable.